uwidia/EIHR-PROT/README.md

-# Reliability-Aware Protein Function Prediction
+# Gated, Confidence-Aware Protein Function Predictor

 CA-PFP is a multimodal protein function (GO term) predictor that combines sequence representations with homology-information.
 The model receives explicit homology signals per protein and weights the contribution of sequence and homology branches via a gating mechanism to provide  GO term predictions across all aspects.